techidaily/site-games-able/source/_posts/expedite-access-to-your-steam-collection-after-error.md

  Instead of searching through Task Manager for interfering processes, restart your computer to stop them from running.

  Additionally, try temporarily turning off Windows firewall and the third-party antivirus, if you’ve installed one.
-If Steam now works as usual, you should[allow it through the Windows firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) or add it to your antivirus exception list.
+If Steam now works as usual, you should [allow it through the Windows firewall](https://www.makeuseof.com/how-to-allow-apps-windows-firewall/) or add it to your antivirus exception list.

 ## 2\.
 Run Steam With Administrative Privileges